CloudSlang/docs/cloudslang_best_practices.rst

 -  Written in the present tense, for example, "true if job exists".
 -  Non-required fields contain the "optional" label.
--  Additional labels are "Default:", "Example:", "Valid:" and "Format:".
+-  Additional labels are "default:", "example:", "valid:" and "format:".

 Results
 -------